 The Company reviews its equity investment in Minco Silver when there is any indication that the investment might be impaired.
-Management has assessed impairment indicators on this equity investment and has concluded that no impairment indicators existed as at December 31, 2012.
+Management has assessed impairment indicators on this equity investment and has concluded that there was neither a prolonged decline nor a significant decline as at December 31, 2013.